#65: Bob Bennett - Matters Of The Heart | The 100 Greatest Albums in Christian Music

 Intro

-Appearing at #66 in The 100 Greatest Albums in Christian Music, 4Him’s The Basics Of Life (1992) captures a moment when craft and conviction aligned.
+Appearing at #65 in The 100 Greatest Albums in Christian Music, Bob Bennett’s Matters Of The Heart (1982) captures a moment when craft and conviction aligned.
 It remains a touchstone for how faith can sing with both sincerity and skill.

 The Album in Context